pixeltris/TwitchAdSolutions/full-list.md

 - `TTV LOL PRO` - [chrome](https://chrome.google.com/webstore/detail/ttv-lol-pro/bpaoeijjlplfjbagceilcgbkcdjbomjd) / [code](https://github.com/younesaassila/ttv-lol-pro)
   - A fork of the `TTV LOL` extension with sweeping improvements to its ad blocking abilities.
   - Recommended to be used with uBlock Origin.
-Do not use with vaft/video-swap-new.
   - **NOTE: Incompatible with proxies made for the original TTV LOL.**
 - `TTV LOL PRO (v1)` - [code](https://github.com/younesaassila/ttv-lol-pro/tree/v1)
   - The older, deprecated version of `TTV LOL PRO` that still uses TTV LOL-compatible proxies.
 Only use this if you're having issues with the current version and know what you're doing.